 Email marketing has forever challenged its critics in continuing to give a variety of advantages to advertisers, from building trust to providing the most prominent ROIs of any digital channel available today.

 Confronted with the blasting prevalence of social media and search, email, despite everything, presents a particular set of advantages that other media streams battle to provide.

-Yet, there are other advancements that you should be set up for.
-Here are seven notable email marketing trends you should watch in 2023.
+Yet, there are other advancements that you should be set up for and some email marketing trends that should be considered for better email marketing.

 1. Interactivity within the inbox